Skip to main content

 Organización Soriana S.A.B. de C.V.: largest domestic-based grocer in Mexico trading there while being controlled by the related first cousins consisting of the Martín Bringas and Martín Soberón families.
 Moreover, the supermarket chain contains today approximately 1,000 grocery stores throughout the entire Mexican territory under various banners after acquiring the grocery business of Grupo Gigante S.A.B. de C.V. as well as buying in its entirety Comercial Mexicana S.A. de C.V. during a well-publicized takeover in the Mexican press.
 The company reports approximately $ 10 billion a year in sales.

 El Puerto de Liverpool S.A.B. de C.V.: biggest department store chain in Mexico trading there with over 200 department stores scattered throughout the entire Mexican territory including the ownership and operation of 20 indoor malls dispersed nationwide.
 Founded in the mid-1800s by a French immigrant in Mexico, the Frenchman took the name of the seaport in Europe supplying its dry goods store across the Atlantic Ocean in the New World.
 In addition, the iconic company has undergone an expansion recently acquiring 25% of the common stock in Chile of department store chain Ripley S.A. as well as buying a half economic interest in the single largest discounter in Central America known as the Unicomer Group.
 Moreover, based in El Salvador while being privately-held and domiciled off-shore in the Caribbean as Regal Forest Company Limited, the Unicomer Group is a heavyweight discounter with a solid presence in various countries across Hispanic America as well as the Caribbean while having around 1,000 discount stores in its portfolio.
 Another important investment El Puerto de Liverpool made in 2016 was the acquisition of Walmart’s Mexican department store unit in full at a price tag of $ 840 million in cash while adding over 100 Suburbia-branded department stores all at once throughout the republic.
-Altogether after these acquisitions, El Puerto de Liverpool reports consolidated sales expected to reach $ 7 billion this year.
+Altogether after these acquisitions, El Puerto de Liverpool reports total consolidated sales expected to reach $ 7 billion this year.
 The company is controlled by the Michel family of Mexico.

 Coppel S.A. de C.V.: single largest discounter in Mexico containing around 1,200 discount stores throughout the whole Mexican geography.
 Moreover, being privately-held while owned in its entirety by the Coppel Luken brothers, the retailer makes approximately $ 7 billion a year in sales and includes a commercial bank supplying credit as part of its product package.

 S.A.C.I.
 Falabella: prominent multi-format department store juggernaut containing at least 100 stores in its core business alone while being a Chilean multinational maintaining a solid presence across a handful of South American nations.
-Founded as a tailor shop in the late 1800s by an Italian immigrant while trading in Chile today after being the most valuable blue chip there, the retailer is controlled by six branches of the Solari clan who retain over 51% of the company’s stock.
+Founded as a tailor shop in the late 1800s by an Italian immigrant while trading in Chile today after being the most valuable blue chip there, the retailer is controlled by six branches of the extended Solari clan who retain over 51% of the company’s stock.
 Moreover, the company reports sales reaching $ 15 billion a year while having a strong bottom line of around $ 1 billion a year on average and including indoor mall operations as well as a commercial bank supplying credit as part of its product package.
 In addition, the company owns the biggest home-improvement supply store chain in Latin America holding more than 200 stores presently, under the banner “Sodimac Homecenter”, after acquiring the namesake Chilean company outright through issuing new common shares over a decade ago.
+Falabella currently employs over 100,000 associates.

 Cencosud S.A.: prominent multi-format supermarket chain colossus and expanding multinational trading in Chile as well as an ADR on the NYSE, under the ticker symbol (CNCO), while being controlled by German immigrant and naturalized Chilean Horst Paulmann Kemna.
 Moreover, the retailer underwent an aggressive expansion in the last two decades employing leverage to swallow different players within the industry including the local operations of what is now Ahold Delhaize N.V. in both Chile and Argentina, the Chilean department store chain known as Almacenes París S.A., the operation Carrefour S.A. had in Colombia, the grocery business the Wong family had in Peru and about a handful of smaller acquisitions in Brazil.
 As a consequence, the company contains today approximately 1,000 grocery stores throughout South America being a formidable player in its core business and reporting sales that exceed $ 20 billion a year while giving direct employment to a sizable workforce that now counts around 150,000 employees.
 In addition, the company possesses both indoor and strip mall operations as well as a commercial bank.